cnlohr/minimdnsd/README.md

 Extremely simple MDNS server for Linux.
 Much smaller and lighter weight than Avahi.

+⚠️ This has not been battle hardened, or even thoroughly checked ⚠️

 Primarily MDNS Hostname responder - i.e. run this, and any computer on your network can say

 `ping your_hostname.local`  and it will resolve to your PC.